 Source: NSE INDIA.

-Benchmark indices are the most well-known and widely followed indices in the Indian stock market.
+Benchmark indices are the most well-known and widely followed stock market indices in India.
 They act as the primary indicators of performance.

-These indices cover a much wider range of stocks based on their market value.
-They give you a more comprehensive view of the overall market beyond just the top performers.
+These indices encompass a broader range of stocks based on their market capitalisation.
+They provide a more comprehensive view of the overall market, extending beyond just the top performers.

 These indices are designed to track the performance of companies within a specific industry or business sector.
 They help investors understand and invest in trends unique to that industry.